News

 International funding has just been secured for the creation of a new international network that will utilize infrastructure, collaborations and expertise developed through TERN’s AusCover Facility, to measure and monitor change to terrestrial biomass and carbon in our environment.

 Tools that allow researchers to see natural phenomena in new ways and at new scales have always led to development and refinement of theory and models, thus providing pathways to contribute to new scientific knowledge.
-To this end, better and more accurate measurement of aboveground biomass at fine scales leads to new insights in the carbon metabolism of forests—vital information for improving our carbon inventories and ecosystem monitoring abilities.
+To this end, better and more accurate measurement of aboveground biomass at fine scales leads to new insights in the carbon metabolism of forests—vital information for improving our carbon inventories and ecosystem observation abilities.

 As a result of collaborative projects and field programs over the past five years at TERN SuperSites, and a number of other satellite calibration sites, AusCover activities and partners have helped to develop data collection, processing, storage and visualisation methods that have become international standards.